Luka140/AE4ASM599-ros-gazebo/src/environment_reconstruction/README.md

 #### How it works
-The node listens to the pointclouds published by the Stereo Reconstruction node.
+The node listens to the points published by the Stereo Reconstruction node.
 It then finds the TF2 transform from the world frame to the relative frame the point cloud is in.
 The points are then set to the world frame using this transform and added to the collection of previously transformed points.
-All these points are colleced into a large point cloud which is then published.
+All these points are collected into a large point cloud which is then published.

 ### Stereo Reconstruction